One person dead after house fire in Springfield

 SPRINGFIELD, Mass.
 (WWLP) – One person is dead after a house fire in Springfield Friday night.

-Springfield Fire Captain Brian Teatrault told 22News, firefighters responded to a house fire at 125 Yale Street.
+Springfield Fire Captain Brian Teatrault told 22News, firefighters responded to a house fire at 125 Yale Street Friday.

 When 22News crews arrived heavy flames and smoke could be seen coming out of the two-and a-half story wooden structure.

 Teatrault said the house currently has no official residents, but one person was inside when it caught fire.
-That person died as a result of the fire.
+That person died as a result.

 Firefighters are still working to bring the fire under control.